China's yuan inches down on strong dollar demand and softer midpoint

 Zhou Hao, a senior emerging market economist at Commerzbank AG, said in a separate note: "Investors are always asking whether China has offloaded its holdings of U.S. Treasuries (due to) FX market intervention.
 Our initial answer is yes."

-The offshore yuan was trading 0.04 percent weaker than the onshore spot at 6.5286 per dollar.
+The offshore yuan CNH=D3 was trading 0.04 percent weaker than the onshore spot at 6.5286 per dollar.

 (Reporting by Shanghai Newsroom; Editing by Kim Coghill)